lukasdula/lab-04-GNS3-windows-network-services/README.md

 ## **Introduction and Objectives**

 This lab connects three essential Windows Server network services: DHCP, HTTP (IIS), and DNS.
-The environment consists of three virtual machines — one Windows Server 2022 acting as the main server, and two Windows 10 Enterprise clients.
+The environment consists of three virtual machines: one Windows Server 2022 acting as the main server, and two Windows 10 Enterprise clients.

 Each service is configured step by step to create a fully functional local network where devices automatically receive IP addresses, access a hosted web page, and resolve names through DNS.